 |La Fresque des Lyonnais (the famous Lyonnais fresco)

 L’Abbé Pierre (1912-2007) was born Henri Marie Joseph Grouès, in Lyon, to a well-heeled bourgeois family of eight children.
 His father had a strong social conscience and introduced Henri to charity work at a very young age.
 A devout catholic, Henri was determined to become a missionary.
 He attended a Jesuit school, and later renounced his inheritance to join a Franciscan monastery.
 He was ordained priest in 1938.
 Strict monastic life did not agree with him (he was plagued with health issues,) and he eventually left the monastery.

 World War II broke out in 1939.
 He was mobilised as an NCO (Non Commissioned Officer) but contracted pleurisy while training in Alsace.
-When France fell, he became vicar of the Grenoble cathedral.
-Throughout the war, he would take enormous risks to help others; enabling Jews and other politically persecuted to escape to Switzerland; joining the French Résistance where he operated under several code names including the now-famous “Abbé Pierre;” founding a clandestine newspaper; stealing clothing from warehouses for the poor and the Résistance.
+When France fell in 1940, he became vicar of the Grenoble cathedral.
+Throughout the war, he would take enormous risks to help others, enabling Jews and other politically persecuted to escape to Switzerland, joining the French Résistance where he operated under several code names including the now-famous “Abbé Pierre;” founding a clandestine newspaper, stealing clothing from warehouses for the poor and the Résistance.
 He was arrested in 1944 but managed to escape and joined General Charles de Gaulle and the Free French Forces in Algiers.
 He continued fighting and received top French military honors at the end of the war.